Chapter 6 Introduce a buy_down_interval to make a single trader more profitable

 21:16:20.000 [debug] Trade event received XRPUSDT@0.15180000

-As we can see our Naive.Trader process placed a buy order below the current price (based on the most recent trade event received)
+As we can see our Naive.Trader process placed a buy order at 0.1517, which is below the current price of 0.1518 from the trade event.
+The difference represents our buy_down_interval applied to the current price and rounded to the tick size.

 [Note] Please remember to revert the change to logger level as otherwise there’s too much noise in the logs.

-[Note 2] Please remember to run the mix format to keep things nice and tidy.
+[Note 2] Please remember to run mix format to keep things nice and tidy.